Text Link

 • Could still benefit from around-the-clock medical care and monitoring

 Patients still live at a facility, but the environment is more home-like than hospital-like.
-Treatment options are similar to those administered in inpatient care, but with more focus on establishing long-term goals and healthy routines.
+Treatment options are similar to those administered in inpatient care, but with more focus on psychotherapy, establishing long-term goals, and building healthy routines.

 Residential programs can also offer many benefits for patients who didn’t require inpatient care treatment, including: